Last Updated on

 Perhaps you want a gorgeous, hand-crafted ceramic art urn for your loved one, or some fine art photography for yourself.
-Celebrating the beauty of life can be done in many ways, and you can allow yourself something beautiful that fits within your budget, whether it’s a $20 necklace or a $2,000 original painting.
+Celebrating the beauty of life can be done in many ways, and you can allow yourself something beautiful that fits within your budget, whether it’s an inexpensive necklace or a $2,000 original painting.

 30. GET A HOT TUB